-By convention the direction of the electric lines of force defines the direction of polarisation of the radio waves.
+By convention the direction of the electric lines of force defines the direction of polarisation of the radio waves relative to plane of the earth's surface.
 Thus horizontal dipoles propagate horizontally polarised waves and vertical dipoles propagate vertically polarised waves.
 In free space, remote from ground effects and the influence of the Earth's atmosphere, these senses remain constant and a suitably aligned receiving antenna would respond to the whole of the incident field.